elastic/eui/wiki/documentation-guidelines.md

 ## Changelog

 Any updates to the `src/` folder require an entry in the [CHANGELOG.md](../CHANGELOG.md) file.
-Documentation-only changes do not.
 Here are our guidelines for updating the file:

 * Append your changes to the `master` sub-heading of `CHANGELOG.md`.
 * Add a list item for each significant change in the PR: bugs that were fixed, new features, new components, or changes to the public API